TheRojam/ansible-dockerbase/README.md

-# ROLE dockerhost
+# ansible-role dockerhost

-This role creates an docker host on debian based systems
+This role creates an docker host on debian based systems like ubuntu

 ## Requirements